 I’ll admit it, birthday parties are my thing.
 They make me so darn happy.
 I don’t know why I love them so much…I just do.
 Every year with our girls is magic, and I love celebrating their milestones with a special party.
 Lyra is our December baby, and her party always ends up being just before Christmas.
 It is a lot to pack into an already busy month, but the wonderful memories are always worth it for me in the end.
-Lyra is our social butterfly, and combined with her dance buddies, she ends up with about 20-25 guests at her parties (we are so grateful for these wonderful friends and their fantastic parents).
+Lyra is our social butterfly, and combined with her dance buddies, she ends up with about 20-25 kids at her parties (we are so grateful for these wonderful friends and their fantastic parents).
 Over the years, I’ve developed a few strategies for great kids parties…

 - Find a theme and run with it – Pinterest is my favorite source for amazing idea’s!